pyrmont/articles.inqk.net/src/_posts/2023-07-12-how-to-install-void.md

 - If you're not using WiFi, feel free to skip this step.

-We need to find out the name of our wireless device:
+We need to find out the name of our wireless device.
+It's probably something like `wlan0` but for the rest of this post, I'll refer to it as `<device>`.

+Find the name:

 ```console
 # ip link